June 30, 2023

 When developing a global consistency strategy, it’s helpful to identify overarching guiding principles that can create buy-in to gain alignment.
 Another important element of a global strategy is understanding cultural applicability and local nuances in programs, as well as gaps between desired programs and the social system.
 Recognizing that some benefits provided outside the U.S. are framed significantly by government regulations and statute is crucial as well.

-A shining example of variability in benefits worldwide is global leave, where the U.S. lags behind the rest of the world in paid leave for parents.
-Besides Papua New Guinea, the U.S. is the only country in the world with no government mandated policy guaranteeing maternity leave.
-Of the world's richest 41 countries, the U.S. is one of 15 that does not offer any paternity leave.
+A glaring example of variability in benefits worldwide is global leave, where the U.S. lags behind the rest of the world in paid leave for parents.
+Besides Papua New Guinea, the U.S. is the only country in the world with no government mandated policy guaranteeing maternity leave.3 Of the world’s richest 41 countries, the U.S. is one of 15 that does not offer any paternity leave.3

-The World Policy Analysis Center at UCLA’s Fielding School of Public Health states that the average national paid maternity leave around the world is 29 weeks, and the average national paid paternity leave is 16 weeks.
-While it may not be realistic to create a global consistency strategy that mimics Estonia’s 82 plus weeks, it may be within reach to develop a company standard at a level that lets you achieve a minimum that can adjust upward over time while taking local nuances into consideration.
+Maternity, paternity and parental leaves vary greatly across countries.
+While it may not be realistic to create a global consistency strategy that mimics Estonia’s 82 plus weeks, it may be within reach to develop a company standard at a level that lets you achieve a minimum that can adjust upward over time while taking local nuances into consideration.3

-This variation in length of leave across the world is one example of how each country offers a different benefit, and it is important to consider this as a company looks to create consistency within their approach.
+This variation in length of leave across the world is one example of how each country offers a different benefit, an important factor to consider as companies look to create consistency within their approach.

 The top factors to think through when managing your strategy include:

-- Reinforce your company’s health and well-being strategy.
-Whether viewed as an equity issue or a business imperative to attract, retain and move talent, a global consistency strategy can strengthen a company’s commitment to a culture of health and well-being in today’s race for talent.
+- Reinforcement of the company’s health and well-being strategy: Whether viewed as an equity issue or a business imperative to attract, retain and move talent, a global consistency strategy can strengthen a company’s commitment to a culture of health and well-being in today’s race for talent.

-- Keep an eye on equity for your employees.
-Reaching health equity and ensuring an inclusive experience for all employees may not mean the same benefits and approach for everyone.
-It will likely require a variety of benefits for the variety of situations employees face.
+- Track and evaluate equity for employees: Reaching health equity and ensuring an inclusive experience for all employees may not mean the same benefits and approach for everyone.
+It will likely require a variety of benefits for the many situations employees face.
 Making benefits equitable may not mean that everyone has the same benefits, since equity looks different for everyone.

-- Protection against catastrophic financial loss.
-Review gaps in or lack of benefits, such as life insurance or critical illness coverage.
-The COVID-19 pandemic exposed early on the importance of lifelines like these and how employees and/or their dependents can fall into a dire financial situation quickly.
+- Protection against catastrophic financial loss: Review gaps in or lack of benefits, such as life insurance or critical illness coverage.
+These programs can vary considerably from country to country, and gaps could leave employees and/or their dependents in a dire financial situation.

 More TopicsArticles & Guides Global Benefits Management Governance